Simplescraper

 console.log('Resolved page title:', title)

 Launch through rebrowser-puppeteer.
 The import is the only change from stock Puppeteer.
 The fork keeps the same API and applies the Runtime.Enable patch when REBROWSER_PATCHES_RUNTIME_FIX_MODE=addBinding is set in the environment, so your page.goto and page.evaluate calls work unchanged while the CDP leak Cloudflare reads is closed.
-Without the environment variable, the leak can stay partly open, so set it on the run command.
+The fix mode defaults to a value that can leave the leak observable depending on version, so set the environment variable on the run command and confirm the check passes against rebrowser-bot-detector.

 Drop the automation flags before navigation.
 The --disable-blink-features=AutomationControlled arg stops Chrome from advertising itself as automated at the Blink layer, and overriding navigator.webdriver with evaluateOnNewDocument hides the JavaScript property.
 Both run before the first request, because the interstitial reads them on the page Cloudflare serves first.